goc9000/nuri/README.md

 Similarly, you can also use `nuri edit <path>` to focus on just one section of the configuration.

 Only the objects under the `config/` API can be edited using this command.
 Managing certificates is not implemented yet.

+### Application Control

+To restart an application:

+    nuri restart <application>

+To temporarily disable an application:

+    nuri disable <application>

+This will cause it to shut down and release all locks so one can, e.g. safely upgrade the application binaries and other resources.
+When done upgrading, the app can be re-enabled using:

+    nuri reenable <application>

+Note that Nginx Unit does not yet support disabling apps natively, so we accomplish it via some trickery behind the scenes.
+Specifically, the app config is temporarily deleted and backed up in a specially formatted route step.
+An unfortunate side effect of this is that the app config will not be accessible for viewing or editing while the app is disabled.